 3.4 Updates and Corrections.
-A Fire Weather Watch will remain in effect until the watch: 1) is canceled, 2) is upgraded to a Red Flag Warning, or 3) expires.

-A Red Flag Warning will remain in effect until the warning: 1) is canceled, or 2) expires.
+A Fire Weather Watch remains in effect until the watch: 1) is canceled, 2) upgraded to a RFW, or 3) expires.
+A RFW remains in effect until the warning: 1) is canceled, or 2) expires.

-Use the same product identifier (RFW) for issuing, updating, and canceling Fire Weather Watches and Red Flag Warnings.
-Forecasters will also update the FWF product when a RFW product is issued, updated, or cancelled.
+The same product identifier (RFW) is used for issuing, updating, and canceling Fire Weather Watches and RFWs.
+Forecasters will also update the FWF product when a RFW product is issued, updated, or canceled.